 Some estimates place the number of potentially affected children at about 50,000, with the largest numbers in the Prairies and British Columbia.
 The ruling also covers First Nation children in the Yukon territory.

 If the federal government needed more time, it could have gone to the tribunal or the Federal Court to ask for an extension, says one expert.

 "Make no mistake about it," said Mary Ellen Turpel-Lafond, a lawyer and former child and youth advocate for British Columbia.

 "This wasn't about creating space for discussions.
 This was seeking to quash the decision."

-The federal government could have been negotiated compensation with victims of discrimination as far back as 2016, according to Turpel-Lafond.
+The federal government could have negotiated compensation with victims of discrimination as far back as 2016, said Turpel-Lafond.

 She wants the party that forms the next government to work out a new path for First Nation children and families.